ZeeksGeeks/django_aws_ses/README.md

    - If using DKIM, enable it in SES:
      - In "Verified identities," select your domain and enable DKIM.
-     - Add provided DKIM DNS records to your DNS provider.
+     - Add provided DNS records to your DNS provider.
    - Ensure `dkimpy` is installed (`pip install django-aws-ses[dkim]`).
    - Docs: https://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-dkim.html